nooglersoon/golang-with-tests/README.md

 By doing this we're making a new type and we can declare methods on them.

 This can be very useful when you want to add some domain specific functionality on top of existing types.

+### nil
+nil is synonymous with null from other programming languages.
+Errors can be nil because the return type of Withdraw will be error, which is an interface.
+If you see a function that takes arguments or returns values that are interfaces, they can be nillable.

+Like null if you try to access a value that is nil it will throw a runtime panic.
+This is bad!
+You should make sure that you check for nils.

+Pointers can be nil

+When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception - the compiler won't help you here.

+Useful for when you want to describe a value that could be missing

+### t.Fatal

+We've introduced t.Fatal which will stop the test if it is called.
+This is because we don't want to make any more assertions on the error returned if there isn't one around.
+Without this the test would carry on to the next step and panic because of a nil pointer.

+### Errors

+Errors are the way to signify failure when calling a function/method.

+By listening to our tests we concluded that checking for a string in an error would result in a flaky test.
+So we refactored our implementation to use a meaningful value instead and this resulted in easier to test code and concluded this would be easier for users of our API too.

+This is not the end of the story with error handling, you can do more sophisticated things but this is just an intro.
+Later sections will cover more strategies.

+Don’t just check errors, handle them gracefully